facelessuser/wcmatch/docs/src/markdown/glob.md

 def globmatch(filename, patterns, \*, flags=0):
 ```

-`globmatch` takes a file name, a pattern (or list of patterns) and flags.
+`globmatch` takes a file name, a pattern (or list of patterns), and flags.
 It will return a boolean indicating whether the file path was matched by the pattern(s).

 ```pycon3
 >>> from wcmatch import glob